Continuous Join As You Go For Granny Squares

 x

-It’s always surprising just how quickly these work up and you will find yourself making loads and loads!
-The more the merrier with a crochet bauble.
-They look so good on a tree when there’s a gaggle of them (I’m not sure what the collective noun of a bauble should be so if you have any suggestions, let me know!).
+It’s always surprising just how quickly these granny stitch crochet baubles work up, and you will find yourself making loads and loads!
+The more the merrier with a colourful crochet bauble.
+They look so good, decorating a Christmas tree, when there’s a gaggle of them (I’m not sure what the collective noun of a bauble should be, so if you have any suggestions, let me know!).

--DK cotton in different colours.
-I’ve tried many brands and they’re all good: Paintbox, Drops, Dmc Natura, Stylecraft Classique etc…
+• DK cotton in different colours.
+I’ve tried many brands, and they’re all good: Paintbox Cotton, Drops Muskat, DMC Natura, Stylecraft Classique, etc…

 • Fasten off (FO) after each round and join the new colour with a ss (slip stitch) just to the right of where you fastened off.

-• UK terms are used in the written pattern, I try to use both UK & US in the video.
+• UK terms are used in the written pattern, and I use both UK & US in the video.
 Things to remember are: a UK tr is a US dc.
 A UK dc is a US sc.

-• Make 2 of the pattern for each bauble.
+• Make 2 of the pattern for each crochet bauble.

 • Please read the whole pattern through before starting.